EliFinger/popcorn-proof/README.md

 4. Select `Pop Kernel`, `Salt Bucket`, or `Cheer Show`.
 5. Confirm the transaction in the wallet.
 6. Wait for the updated counters to appear in the interface.

+## Deployment

+Deployment is configured for GitHub and Vercel.

+Recommended Vercel settings:

+- Disable Deployment Protection.